deepdoctection/deepdoctection/docs/tutorials/Analyzer_Configuration.md

   USE_TESSERACT: False
   USE_DOCTR: True
   USE_TEXTRACT: False
+  USE_AZURE_DI: False
 ```

 **To activate one OCR engine, you also must ensure to deactivate the other two.**

 ### DocTr

 DocTr is a powerful library that provides models for both TensorFlow and PyTorch.
 What makes it particularly valuable
 is that it includes training scripts and allows models to be trained with custom vocabularies.
 This makes it possible
 to build OCR models for highly specialized scripts where standard OCR solutions fail.

 A DocTr OCR pipeline consists of two steps: spatial word detection and character recognition within the region of
 interest.

 !!! info